thegrandslam2002/Kelp2/README.md

 All code submissions are expected to conform to the following guidelines:
 - Modules must be self-contained, meaning a change to one should not require changes to the rest of the project
 - Commands with long functions (eg. sending an image, reading or writing a file, etc.) must use `interaction.deferReply()`
+- Message component custom ids should start with their type, eg. `menu_` for select menus or `button_` for buttons
 - Avoid sending "spam" messages.
 Command responces can be made invisible to everyone but the sender using the `ephemeral` flag
 - Variables intended to persist accross restarts should be saved in JSON (preferred) or another relevant format.
 This is what `config.json` and the `data` folder are intended to contain.
 Do not assume variables in `config.json` have already been set
   - DO NOT store variables in `application_data.json` (or its template).
 This file is only intended to contain variables required for the bot to function - currently only the token and client ID